Operation London Bridge: what happens when the Queen dies?

-Long shrouded in secrecy, leaked documents have revealed the government’s planning for the days following the death of the Queen.
+Long shrouded in secrecy, leaked documents obtained by Politico in September revealed the government’s planning for the days following the death of the Queen.

-The Queen, who is 95, “is in good health by all accounts and there is no suggestion these plans have been revisited with any urgency”, the news site added.
-However, the schedule includes “the latest plans drawn up by the Cabinet Office for Operation London Bridge, and include discussion of the coronavirus pandemic”, suggesting they have been revised recently.
+The schedule includes “the latest plans drawn up by the Cabinet Office for Operation London Bridge, and include discussion of the coronavirus pandemic”, suggesting they have been revised recently.

 Plans for what happens in the event of the Queen’s death have been in place since the 1960s, but were refined around the turn of the century.
-The first real insight into the plans was published in The Guardian in 2017, when the paper published a long investigation into “the secret plan for the days after the Queen’s death”.
+The first real insight into the preparations came in 2017, when The Guardian published a long investigation into “the secret plan for the days after the Queen’s death”.

 According to Politico, the Queen’s passing will trigger a “call cascade” in which “the prime minister, the cabinet secretary (Britain’s highest-ranking civil servant) and a number of the most senior ministers and officials” will all be informed immediately.
 The prime minister “will be informed by the Queen’s private secretary, who will also tell the Privy Council Office, which coordinates government work on behalf of the monarch”.

-Back in 2017, The Guardian said that the “last time a British monarch died, 65 years ago, the demise of George VI was conveyed in a code word, ‘Hyde Park Corner’”.
+The Guardian explained that the “last time a British monarch died, 65 years ago, the demise of George VI was conveyed in a code word, ‘Hyde Park Corner’”.
 This time, the prime minister will be told that “London Bridge is down”.

 On the day referred to in the documents as “D-Day”, the royal household will then release an “official notification” letting the public know about the Queen’s death, reported Politico, while a “call script” has been prepared for permanent secretaries – the most senior civil servant of a ministry – to inform their ministers.